Summary Lord Of The Flies Chapter 5

 Fear as a Catalyst

 Golding uses the fear of the beast to illustrate how easily individuals can be manipulated and controlled by their emotions.
-Jack exploits this fear, using it to rally the boys to his side and undermine Ralph's authority.
+And jack exploits this fear, using it to rally the boys to his side and undermine Ralph's authority.
 By promising to hunt and kill the beast, Jack offers the boys a sense of power and control, appealing to their primal desires for dominance and violence.

 The Erosion of Reason